sy-wwww/elliptical-test/README.md

 		   'OI', 'HRS', 'AKS', 'COG', 'MEE', 'LO', 'RRC', 'GME', 'JEC', 'TDC', 'TSO', 'LUK', 'KFT', 'ESRX', 'SBL', 'AYE', 'ABK', 'JDSU', 'CVG', 'YHOO']
   ```
-  The historical data for each stock is stored in the folder stock_data, and the combined dataset is saved as all_stocks_5yr.csv.
+  The historical data for each stock is stored in the folder stock_data, and the combined dataset is saved as 'all_stocks_5yr.csv'.

-The combined dataset has columns Date	High	Low	Open	Close	Volume	Adj Close	Name corresponding to corresponding date, high price ...
-# Structure of the Combined Dataset

-The combined dataset, `all_stocks_5yr.csv`, contains historical stock data with the following columns:
+The 'all_stocks_5yr.csv' dataset contains historical stock data with the following columns:
 - **Date**: The trading date for the stock data.
 - **High**: The highest price of the stock on that date.
 - **Low**: The lowest price of the stock on that date.